testdouble/time_up/README.md

 `TimeUp.max(name)` - The longest recording by the timer

 `TimeUp.mean(name)` - The arithmetic mean of all recordings by the timer

+`TimeUp.median(name)` - The median of all recordings by the timer

+`TimeUp.percentile(name, percent)` - The timing for the given [percentile](https://en.wikipedia.org/wiki/Percentile) of all recordings by the timer

 `TimeUp.total_elapsed` - Returns a `Float` of the sum of `elapsed` across all the timers you've created (note that because you can easily run multiple logical